Bat Drag 101

 In the worst cases of Bat Drag, the hitter's back

-elbow will slide well forward of their hands and their back hip
+elbow will slide well forward of their top hand.

-Regardless, the result is that, at the Point Of Contact, the hitter's back elbow
+The result will be that, at the Point Of Contact, the hitter's back elbow

 will be well forward of their back hip, their back upper arm

 will be more horizontal than vertical, and their swing will unfold

 Bat Drag creates a swing that is sometimes very powerful but that is always

 very long; typically too long to catch up to a good fastball or

 to adjust between a fastball and a quality off-speed pitch.